jokob-sk/NetAlertX/README.md

 WIFI / LAN intruder detector.

 Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
-It also warns of the disconnection of "always connected" devices.
+It also warns the disconnection of "always connected" devices.

 ![Main screen][main]